Τρίτη 12 Νοεμβρίου 2024

 Session 7:

-is a DIGITAL coordination and support action.
+DeployAI (“Development and Deployment of the European AI-on-demand Platform”) is a DIGITAL coordination and support action.
 The project consortium includes 29 partners from 13 European countries and it is coordinated by FOKUS Fraunhofer (Germany).

 The primary goal of DeployAI is to build, deploy and launch a fully operational AI-On-Demand platform (AIoDP), promoting trustworthy, ethical and transparent European AI solutions for use in the industry, mainly for SMEs, and in the public sector.
 To realise this ambitious objective, the project will enact a multi-faceted activity plan entailing distinct yet interconnected strands that fulfil technology-centric, innovation-centric, and ecosystem-centric objectives, in order to ensure that the AIoDP is offering state-of-the art services addressing the needs of different stakeholders across Europe.